 Childcare for children with SEND – what you can expect

 Across West Sussex there is a wide range of childcare provision including, childminders, pre-schools, day nurseries, out of school clubs and holiday playschemes.
-Collectively these are known as settings.
 All childcare provision should be fully inclusive and meet the requirement of the SEND Code of Practice 2015.

-There is an expectation that settings adapt their practice, routines and the physical environment to ensure that all children are kept safe, feel included, have their individual needs met and can access the full range of learning experiences.
+There is an expectation that childcare providers adapt their practice, routines and the physical environment to ensure that all children are kept safe, feel included, have their individual needs met and can access the full range of learning experiences.

 Based on good Early Years practice, that will benefit all children, these adaptations may include: